Complete classification of the Dehn functions of Bestvina-Brady groups

 \begin{lemma} No annulus can enclose both $p_i$ and $p_j$ for $i \neq j$. \end{lemma}

-\begin{proof} Such an annulus should intersect two different $\mathcal A$-gaps and two different $ \mathcal B $-gaps, so it must be an $ \mathcal A $-annulus and a $ \mathcal B $-annulus at the same time by \cref{corridor-touching-two-gaps}, a contradiction. \end{proof}
+\begin{proof} If such an annulus exists, then it would intersect two distinct $\mathcal A$-gaps and two distinct $ \mathcal B $-gaps.
+By \cref{corridor-touching-two-gaps}, it would be both an $ \mathcal A $-annulus and a $ \mathcal B $-annulus, which is a contradiction. \end{proof}